 Believers who function in the gift of prophecy are not necessarily prophets.
 Prophets are called by Christ to a greater level of service and responsibility within the body of Christ.
+There is a fundamental distinction between prophets versus prophecy.
 Let me state it unequivocally: the gift of prophecy available to all Spirit-filled believers does not and cannot replace the prophet.

 Note: In no way do I wish to mischaracterize the views or positions of the Assemblies of God.
 However, I am quoting statements from their published beliefs somewhat out of context for brevity.
 For a more complete presentation of their official perspective, please read sources referenced in the footnotes.
 I am only using the Assemblies of God publications as a source for discussion because they have made them publicly available, they present a common view, and they inspire conversation.
 Please read the full Intro & Disclaimer for my intentions and heart behind this series of posts.